m15r/react-native-wiz/README.md

   const doSomething = () => {
     if (myWizView !== null) {
-      // Showing the Wiz component
+      // Marking this action as complete
       myWizView.complete()
     }
   }